Dustin Rhodes: Last feuds and departure (2017–2019)

-On the January 1, 2018 episode of Raw, Rhodes, now back as Goldust, teamed with Cedric Alexander to defeat Drew Gulak and Ariya Daivari.
+On the January 1, 2018, episode of Raw, Rhodes, now back as Goldust, teamed with Cedric Alexander to defeat Drew Gulak and Ariya Daivari.
 A rematch took place on the January 2 episode of 205 Live, a show usually reserved for competitors under 205 pounds.
 At the Royal Rumble, Goldust entered the Royal Rumble match at number 29, but was eliminated by Dolph Ziggler.
 In January, Goldust was announced as a competitor in the WWE Mixed Match Challenge alongside Alicia Fox.
 Fox was replaced by Mandy Rose after an injury, and Goldust and Rose lost in the first round to Jimmy Uso and Naomi on February 6.
 On the March 5 episode of Raw, Goldust would confront and attack John Cena during a promo, stating he would "shatter his dreams", but was subsequently defeated by Cena that same night.
 On the April 2 episode of Raw, Goldust cut a backstage promo where he announced his participation in the upcoming André The Giant Memorial Battle Royal match at WrestleMania 34, and lost a match to "Woken" Matt Hardy that same night.
-At Wrestlemania 34, Goldust participated in the Andre the Giant Memorial Battle Royal, where he eliminated R-Truth.
+At WrestleMania 34, Goldust participated in the Andre the Giant Memorial Battle Royal, where he eliminated R-Truth.
 At the Greatest Royal Rumble, Goldust entered the aforementioned match at number 18 and lasted 10 minutes before being eliminated by Bobby Roode.
 In July, Goldust underwent surgery on both knees.
-On March 28, 2019, it was reported by Pro Wrestling Sheet that Runnels left the WWE after his contract expired, thus ending his six-year tenure with the promotion.
-Runnels confirmed his departure on April 21, 2019, stating he asked for his release.
+On March 28, 2019, it was reported by Pro Wrestling Sheet that Goldust left WWE after his contract expired, thus ending his six-year tenure with the promotion.
+Goldust confirmed his departure on April 21, 2019, stating he asked for his release.